MayorFalomo/Twitter-clone/README.md

 Like i said the challenges are numerous but the lessons to be Learned and potential experiences to be gained makes it all worth it.

-recording the number of views and storing them is another big challenge since i'd need to make it real-time and update when somebody views it and still find a way to still make the whole thing optimized.
+recording the number of views and storing them is another big challenge since i'd need to make it real-time and update when somebody views it and still find a way to still make the whole thing optimized so since i can't manually assign views i wrote a function that manually assigns views based on all the total registered number of users for each post.
 ## Run Locally

 Clone the project